guillo83/learnings/_posts/2022-11-16-java-resource-loading-guide.md

         - message.txt
 ```

-# More in depth: How to load a resource in Java
+# More in depth

 Loading a resource in Java can be somewhat confusing the first time.
 After you read and understand the documentation, it is fairly obvious how to load resources.

 ## How Java loads resources?
-The short answer is using getResourceAsStream API (or any other getResource* API).
+The short answer is using `getResourceAsStream` API (or any other getResource* API).
 The interesting part is that there are two distinct implementations of the getResourceAsStream API and if you use the wrong one you will not be able to load your resource.

 ## Class.getResourceAsStream
 You access this API by invoking YourCurrentClass.class.getResourceAsStream("resourceName").